 Mon, 19 December, 2022

-The Joining 4.0 Innovation Centre (J4IC) and the Anglia Ruskin Innovation Centre (ARIC) both strategic partnerships between TWI and, respectively, Lancaster University and Anglia Ruskin University, and their fellow consortium members Malardalen University and the University of Milan, were delighted to secure funding from the European Union’s Horizon Europe programme earlier in this year, for the Up-Skill project: Up-skilling for Industry 5.0 Roll-out.
+The Joining 4.0 Innovation Centre (J4IC) and the Anglia Ruskin Innovation Centre (ARIC), both strategic partnerships between TWI and, respectively, Lancaster University and Anglia Ruskin University, and their fellow consortium members IRIS, Kneia SL, Malardalen University, Mälardalen Industrial Technology Center AB (MITC) and the Università Degli Studi di Milano (UMIL), were delighted to secure funding from the European Union’s Horizon Europe programme earlier in this year, for the Up-Skill project: Up-Skilling for Industry 5.0 Roll-out.

 Work has now started on Up-Skill which will focus on building a better understanding of how businesses, particularly in industrial and manufacturing environments, can lever value from human and machine integration.
 The project will look at what happens when new, ‘intelligent’ production technologies are introduced into organisations, particularly examining how artificial intelligence (AI), robotics and other technologies can change working practices, the skills people use, and how personnel respond to and interpret the practices.
 The research will also map wider changes that may occur, using ethnographic studies to consider working methodologies and social interactions, and routes to understanding and obtaining the technologies to be implemented.